Policies, Regulations, and FAQs

 How do I use ArgoAir in my residence hall?

-Residents in Southside Village can the access the Internet through ArgoAir, the university's wireless network.
-To use ArgoAir, your computer must support 802.11b or 802.11g wireless networking.
+To use ResNetAir (uwf-resnet-air), your computer must support 802.11b or 802.11g wireless networking.
 This is typically done with a wireless or Wi-Fi card.
 In addition, your wireless connection must support 802.1x authentication; most newer computers, particularly those with Windows 7 and Mac OS X have support for 802.1x built-in.
-Residents with older computers, however, may need to purchase or install additional software to access ArgoAir on campus.
+Residents with older computers, however, may need to purchase or install additional software to access ResNetAir (uwf-resnet-air).

-Residents in other areas may have limited access to ArgoAir in common areas depending on their location in the building.
+Residents may have limited access to ResNetAir (uwf-resnet-air) in common areas depending on their location in the building.

-Residents should be aware that while on Argo Air, activities may be limited.
+Residents should be aware that while on ResNetAir (uwf-resnet-air), activities may be limited.
 Extra security measures must be taken on the wireless network so many students will notice that they may be unable to play online games or use video chat while connected to the wireless network.

 Are there resources I can use to keep my computer protected from viruses and spyware?